Thursday nights; doors open at 7 pm

 Covid Information

 WE CONTINUE TO RECOMMEND FULL-VACCINATION (WITH THE MOST CURRENT BOOSTER AVAILABLE); however, we no longer check for proof of vaccination.
-Face masks are required in at least one line while dancing; masks are now optional in other lines (masks are provided for those who don’t have one, and all dancers are encouraged to continue voluntary masking to protect vulnerable members of our community).
+Face masks are required in one line while dancing; masks are now optional in other lines (masks are provided for those who don’t have one, and all dancers are encouraged to continue voluntary masking to protect vulnerable members of our community).

 All who have previously attended will check in at the front desk; new attendees will fill out a short registration form.